saadsalmanakram/Analyzing-all-Pandemics/README.md

 # Analyzing-all-Pandemics
-Project Built using Django Stack and Statistics
+Project Built using Django Stack and Statistics.
+PostgreSQL used as Database